Join us in fall 2026

 Image

-Steven Zopfi, Festival host
+Steven Zopfi, vocal/choral faculty and festival host

 Steven Zopfi is director of choral activities and professor of music at the University of Puget Sound where he oversees four choirs, teaches conducting, applied voice, and conducts the award-winning Adelphian Concert Choir.